fridalp/eutardigrade_eDNA/README.md

 **1.4	Reference data**

+The first reference database used in the script filtering_of_sequences.r contains 368 sequences.

 The alignment containing the 313 selected reference sequences from Genbank are provided in fasta-format in the file dataref_MSA.fasta (using MAFFT with the G-INS-i algorithm (% mafft, reorder, maxiterate 2, retree 1, globalpair input)

 The alignment containing both the 313 reference sequences and the 96 MOTUs are provided in fasta-format in the file dataquery_MSA.fasta (using MAFFT (% mafft -inputorder –keeplength --addfragments fragments --auto input).